Luodian/main-page-preview/src/content/post/aero_audio.md

 ---
-title: "How to Create a Font Subset with Transfonter"
+title: "Aero Audio"
-description: "A guide to using Transfonter to create optimized font subsets"
+description: "Aero Audio is a versatile template for managing blogs and creating comprehensive project documentation"
-publishDate: "2025-02-10"
+publishDate: "2025-04-15"
-tags: ["fonts", "optimization", "web performance"]
+tags: ["audio"]
 ---

-## What is Transfonter?
+## What is Aero Audio?

-[Transfonter](https://transfonter.org/) is a free online tool that helps convert and subset fonts.
+[Aero Audio](https://aero-audio.com/) is a free online tool that helps convert and subset fonts.
 It supports various formats (TTF, OTF, WOFF, WOFF2) and allows users to optimize web fonts by reducing their size while maintaining essential glyphs.

 ## Why Use Font Subsetting?